acherrera/robo_larry/README.md

 Tuning and tuning and more tuning to try and get that dang left lane to be found.
 Maybe be better / eaiser to just rewrite the land finding from scratch as I barely understand how it is currently working.

+## Day 9 - ?? hours

+Refactored code and found a duplicate chunk of code that was likely causing some FPS issues.
+Next up is updated the lane finder so that it actually works.
+Line finding appears to be adequate